BinaryMoon/wp-toolbelt/readme.txt

 * New: Sitemap block.
 * New: Fallback Featured Images module.
 Attempts to find featured images when there aren't any assigned.
 * New: Make use of social sharing API in supported browsers.
+* New: Predefined contact form variants.
+A feedback form and a net promoter score form.
+* Add New horizontal multi-element contact form component layout to allow for more space efficient layout of forms.
 * Add Related Posts block.
 * Add TB prefix to all blocks.
 Inspired by: https://wptavern.com/wordpress-plugin-authors-should-avoid-confusing-users-when-naming-blocks
 * Add icon to breadcrumbs block.